Many people write me to ask where I find my collage materials. Here is an ongoing list of ideas for image sourcing:

-- Old Drawings and Paintings - illustrates past feelings and selves.
+- Old Drawings and Paintings - illustrate past feelings and selves.

-- Color Photocopies - any image from any book can be color or black and white photocopied for evocative collages.
+- Color Photocopies - any image from any book can be color or black and white photocopies for evocative collages.

 - Old Greeting Cards and postcards - for beautiful imagery and encouraging quotes.